Hackers release another 1,000 Belarusian police officers' names after OMON again ratchets up violence at weekend rallies

 However, the most scandalous event was when authorities took the six-year old son of political activist Elena Lazarchik and interned him in an orphanage on the night of September 18.

-The authorities have frequently threatened opposition leaders with taking their children under the dysfunctional family laws enacted a few years ago, but this was the first time they had carried out the threat targeting a public figure.
+The authorities have frequently threatened opposition leaders with taking their children under the dysfunctional family laws enacted a few years ago, but this was the first time they had carried out the threat by targeting a public figure.

 The outrage was immediate.
 Prime Minister of Poland Mateusz Morawiecki was among the first to react: